 - 1 black hat, 1 mug, 1 pen (all different items, variations included)

 Examples of variation attributes are size and color, so an example of a parent product would be a Women's Scoop Neck Tee Shirt, and variations of the parent product would be small and red, medium and red, large and red, small and yellow, medium and yellow, large and yellow, etc.

-Each of the variation SKUs have a unique SKU and unique quantity, so if a seller has a t-shirt in 4 colors and only 1 size, then there are 5 total SKUs in Cart Multichannel Management: 1 for the Parent and 1 for each color.
+Each of the variation SKUs have a unique SKU and unique quantity, so if a seller has a t-shirt in 4 colors and only 1 size, then there are 5 total SKUs in Marketplace Management: 1 for the Parent and 1 for each color.
 They could sell out of one color, but the listings are still available for the other colors.